 - In 1987, Taiga established a wood preservation plant at its distribution centre then located in New Westminster, British Columbia to take advantage of increasing demand for treated wood.
 In 1997, this plant was replaced with a more modern facility based in Langley, British Columbia.
 In May 1999, Taiga completed the construction of a wood preservation plant in Edmonton, Alberta.
 In 2005, Taiga purchased a wood preservation plant in Monetville, Ontario.
 Taiga's treated wood products are sold through its distribution network under the brand name "Taiga Select". - In 1993, Taiga became a public company.
-In 1994, Berjaya Group Berhad of Malaysia ("Berjaya") acquired approximately 60% of Taiga's outstanding shares by a takeover bid made to existing shareholders. - In 1999, Taiga established a lumber trading division in Eastern Canada with administration and sales offices in Concord, Ontario and Laval, Quebec that distributes lumber and related building products within Canada and the United States from reload centres owned by third parties that are located principally in Windsor and Fort Erie, Ontario. - In 2002, Taiga purchased a distribution centre in Rocklin, California thereby increasing its sales in the United States.
-This distribution centre services Northern California and Western Nevada.
+In 1994, Berjaya Group Berhad of Malaysia ("Berjaya") acquired approximately 60% of Taiga's outstanding shares by way of a takeover bid made to existing shareholders. - In 1999, Taiga established a lumber trading division in Eastern Canada with administration and sales offices in Concord, Ontario and Laval, Quebec that distributes lumber and related building products within Canada and the United States from reload centres owned by third parties that are located principally in Windsor and Fort Erie, Ontario.

-- In late 2003, an approximate 19.6% interest in Taiga was acquired by Genghis S.á.r.l. ("Genghis") (formerly 3Cs Investments Limited), primarily through the purchase of approximately one third of the interest of Berjaya, and Dr. Kooi Ong Tong, a representative of Genghis, was appointed as a director and chairman of the Company. - In early 2017, Genghis and Berjaya sold their Common Shares to a subsidiary of UPP Holdings Limited ("UPP"), a public company listed on the Singapore exchange.
-Dr. Tong is the executive chairman, chief executive officer and a major shareholder of UPP, and continues to hold the position of chairman and a director of the Company.
-Ian Tong is an executive director and vice president, investments, of UPP.
-As a result of the sale, UPP acquired 18,908,208 Common Shares, representing approximately 58.34% of the outstanding Common Shares.
-See "Significant Developments over the Last Three Fiscal Years - Canada Revenue Agency Reassessment". - In late 2017, as a result of the Exchange Offer, UPP acquired an additional 38,339,847 Common Shares which combined with the other new Common Shares issued as part of the Exchange Offer and the Common Shares already held by UPP, resulted in UPP holding approximately 49% of the outstanding Common Shares. - In late 2017, as a result of the Exchange Offer, Genghis acquired 18,460,760 Common Shares, or approximately 15.8% of the outstanding Common Shares.
+- In 2002, Taiga purchased a distribution centre in Rocklin, California thereby increasing its sales in the United States.
+This distribution centre services Northern California and Western Nevada. - In late 2003, Genghis S.á.r.l. ("Genghis") (formerly 3Cs Investments Limited) acquired an approximate 19.6% equity interest in Taiga, primarily through the purchase of approximately one third of Berjaya's interest in Taiga, and Dr. Kooi Ong Tong, a representative of Genghis, was appointed as a director and chairman of the Company. - In early 2017, Genghis and Berjaya sold their Common Shares to a subsidiary of Avarga Limited (formerly UPP Holdings Limited) ("Avarga"), a public company listed on the Singapore exchange.
+Dr. Tong, a current director of the Company, is the Executive Chairman, Chief Executive Officer and a major shareholder of Avarga.
+Ian Tong, the current chairman of the Company, is the Executive Director, Operations and Building Materials Distribution of Avarga.
+As a result of this transaction, Avarga acquired 18,908,208 Common Shares, representing approximately 58.34% of the then issued and outstanding Common Shares.
+See "Significant Developments over the Last Three Fiscal Years Canada Revenue Agency Reassessment". - In late 2017, in connection with the Exchange Offer, Avarga acquired an additional 38,339,847 Common Shares, which combined with the other new Common Shares issued as part of the Exchange Offer and the Common Shares already held by Avarga, resulted in Avarga holding approximately 49% of the then outstanding Common Shares. - In late 2017, in connection with the Exchange Offer, Genghis acquired 18,460,760 Common Shares, or approximately 15.8% of the then outstanding Common Shares. - In late 2018, Avarga acquired Genghis' 18,460,760 Common Shares, which increased the number of Taiga shares owned by Avarga to 75,708,814 Common Shares, representing approximately 65.1% of the outstanding Common Shares.